 (858) 442-5548 (P)

-My office is located in the village of La Jolla.
+Mindful Guides Therapy Center is located in the village of La Jolla.
 The space itself has a cottage-like feel with a serene lotus pond, only a few walking blocks distance from La Jolla Cove and the beach.
-I continue to collaborate with holistic healthcare providers offering clients a wide range of alternative medicines to ensure that clients receive comprehensive care.
-As I am an avid believer in natural medicine, referrals are made to naturopathic and homeopathic doctors, acupuncturists, nutritionists, chiropracters, or clinical aromatherapists when necessary.
+We continue to collaborate with holistic healthcare providers offering clients a wide range of alternative medicines to ensure that clients receive comprehensive care.
+The Mindful Guides Therapy Center is an avid believer in natural medicine.
+Referrals are made to naturopathic and homeopathic doctors, acupuncturists, nutritionists, chiropracters, or clinical aromatherapists when necessary.

-Please contact me about my current fee.
-I do offer limited sliding-scale appointments based on income and ability to pay.
-If you need a reduced fee, I encourage you to let me know.
-If I cannot accommodate your financial situation, I will do my best to aid you in finding appropriate referrals.
+Please contact us about our current fee.
+We do offer limited sliding-scale appointments based on income and ability to pay.
+If you need a reduced fee, We encourage you to let us know.
+If We cannot accommodate your financial situation, We will do our best to aid you in finding appropriate referrals.

 Many health insurance plans pay for a certain number of mental health visits, but they may only pay for services provided by in-network providers.
-Nicole is an out-of-network provider for all insurance carriers.
+Mindful Guides Therapy Center is an out-of-network provider for all insurance carriers.
 She will not bill your insurance company for you, but she will provide a super bill at the end of each session for you to send to your insurance company for reimbursement.
-Nicole chooses to remain out-of-network for three primary reasons: 1.
+Mindful Guides Therapy Center chooses to remain out-of-network for three primary reasons: 1.
 When billing insurance, therapists are required to give a mental disorder diagnosis.
 Many clients do not have mental disorders, but rather are only in need of support.
 Insurance carriers will only pay for those with a diagnosis.
 This may stigmatize clients and potentially impact future opportunities.
 2. Because insurance is footing the bill, they get to decide when therapy is over, based on therapist progress reports.
 However, client progress does not necessarily indicate that therapy should terminate.
-This decision should be left up to you and Nicole.
+This decision should be left up to you and Mindful Guides Therapy Center.
 3. Client confidentiality is compromised as anywhere from 1-10 insurance workers are given access to client information in order to process the claim.